Encouraging and Supporting Grassroots Activity Fund

 The fund is designed to empower local groups to respond to the needs of people living with dementia and unpaid carers, helping them stay connected, supported, and well within their communities.
 To date, over £1 million has been awarded through ESGA to community-based organisations across Scotland, thanks to continued support from the Scottish Government.

-Applications for our 2026 round of funding are now open!
+Applications for our 2026 round of funding are now closed.

 Who can Apply?